BoevaLab/MTRNA-sc-cancer/preprocessing/README.md

 We also provide a list of the command lines we used to process the datasets in this study.

+**NOTE: the Chung et al. breast data used for Fig 1 and Suppl Fig S13 had to preprocessed separately because of the small amount of cells per patients.** We thus processed the full dataset rather than setting thresholds per patient.
+To do so, we added a "dummy_patient" column in the downloaded data and used that column as the `sample` column.

+The filtered/processed data can also be provided directly to interested researchers.
+To do so, please contact josephine.yates@inf.ethz.ch or valentina.boeva@inf.ethz.ch.

 ## Argument descriptions

 - `data`: path to your .h5ad data.
 The data should be an h5ad object containing the raw counts or TPMs in .X and containing a column with the cell type and a column with the sample ID in .obs.
 Cell types will be further refined with CNVs.